lsprangers/lsprangers.github.io/docs/design_systems/search_system/CANDIDATE_GENERATION.md

     - Using side features
     - Cold start
     - "Freshness" and bypassing "popular only" items via Dot product
-- Pretty much everything is the same for creating / fetching the user-item embeddings, but we can also add in other features such as generic user embeddings, user metadata and categorical features, and other account information that might be relevant
+- Pretty much everything is the same for creating / fetching the user-item embeddings, but you can also add in other features such as generic user embeddings, user metadata and categorical features, and other account information that might be relevant
-- [A Softmax Layer](/docs/training_and_learning/LOSS_FUNCTIONS.md#softmax) will allow us to do multi-class classification, where we basically predict the probability of usage over an entire corpus / corpus subset of videos
+- [A Softmax Layer](/docs/training_and_learning/LOSS_FUNCTIONS.md#softmax) will allow us to do multi-class classification, where you basically predict the probability of usage over an entire corpus / corpus subset of videos
     - The softmax layer would need to be trained over the entire corpus since any of the videos have a potential to be included in this (sub)set
-    - Since our output is a probability distribution that's comparable to truth (all 0's and a 1) we can use [cross-entropy loss function](/docs/training_and_learning/LOSS_FUNCTIONS.md#cross-entropy)
+    - Since our output is a probability distribution that's comparable to truth (all 0's and a 1) you can use [cross-entropy loss function](/docs/training_and_learning/LOSS_FUNCTIONS.md#cross-entropy)
-- We could also add in other hidden layers and non-linear (ReLU) layers, or anything else, to capture non-linear relationships
+- you could also add in other hidden layers and non-linear (ReLU) layers, or anything else, to capture non-linear relationships
-- We could also change the entire hidden layers to remove the matrix factorization phase, and use the hidden layers as a way to map user features into a projected embedding layer
+- you could also change the entire hidden layers to remove the matrix factorization phase, and use the hidden layers as a way to map user features into a projected embedding layer

-DNN allows us to reduce latency during serving time by decoupling Query Embedding and Item Embedding creation, but we are still using DNN instead of Matrix lookup so overall it might be slower.
-We can pre-compute Candidates (Items), and then store them in a Vector Type Database for quick lookup
+DNN allows us to reduce latency during serving time by decoupling Query Embedding and Item Embedding creation, but you are still using DNN instead of Matrix lookup so overall it might be slower. you can pre-compute Candidates (Items), and then store them in a Vector Type Database for quick lookup

 Here's an example of architecture from Google's Blog
 ![Two Towers Example from Google](./images/google_twotowers.png)

 ### Two Towers
 Two Towers will also generate embeddings for users and items, similar to Matrix Factorization, except in this scenario there's one tower for Queries (Users), and one tower for Items.
-If we ran Two Towers for the same Factorization problem above about Playlist and Tracks it'd look like this
+If you ran Two Towers for the same Factorization problem above about Playlist and Tracks it'd look like this
 ![TT Songs](./images/twotowers_songs.png)

 The Two Towers will allow us to create Dynamic, and maybe even [attended to](/docs/transformer_and_llm/EMBEDDINGS.md#attention) embeddings, which is different from static embeddings created via Filtering & Matrix Factorization.
-At the end to get a recommendation it's a similar option where we compute similarity of Query to all Items (maybe using [ScaNN (Scalable Nearest Neighbors)](https://github.com/google-research/google-research/tree/master/scann)) and find Top K
+At the end to get a recommendation it's a similar option where you compute similarity of Query to all Items (maybe using [ScaNN (Scalable Nearest Neighbors)](https://github.com/google-research/google-research/tree/master/scann)) and find Top K

-This will allow us to bypass the cold start problem, and the static embedding problem, but increases our latency as we need to use another DNN call in our Ranking service
+This will allow us to bypass the cold start problem, and the static embedding problem, but increases our latency as you need to use another DNN call in our Ranking service

 ### Multi Tasks Learning
-The tasks of this model are important, if we strictly focus on "probability of engaging" we might end up recommending click-bait videos, or if we do "time spent watching" it might recommend videos that try to get the user to keep watching long into the videos
+The tasks of this model are important, if you strictly focus on "probability of engaging" you might end up recommending click-bait videos, or if you do "time spent watching" it might recommend videos that try to get the user to keep watching long into the videos

-Ultimately we want to use simple tasks to find relevant content for the users, and we could use multi-task learning to do so
+Ultimately you want to use simple tasks to find relevant content for the users, and you could use multi-task learning to do so

 TODO: Describe multi-task learning outputs and model weight updates using `./other_concepts/MULTITASK_LEARNING.md`